-The project review process for the annual Salmon Recovery Funding Board (SRFB) rounds requires a pre-proposal application to the North Pacific Coast Lead Entity in the spring, prior to submission of the project to SRFB's late summer deadline; with the final award in December of the application year.
+The project review process for the annual Salmon Recovery Funding Board (SRFB) rounds requires application through the North Pacific Coast Lead Entity in the early part of the year, prior to approval from the regional organization (Coast Salmon Partnership), and final submission of the Lead Entity list of approved projects to SRB.
 Normally funds are then available for implementation of the project in the following Spring-Summer.
 The full pre-application package for the current year can be found in Appendix A of this document.